6202.0 - Labour Force, Australia, Jun 2017 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-The trend monthly hours worked increased by 1.2 million hours (0.1 per cent), with increases in total hours worked by both full-time workers and part-time workers.
+The trend monthly hours worked increased by 6.2 million hours (0.4 per cent) to 1,691.5 million hours in June 2017.
+Most of this increase was hours worked by full-time workers.

 Trend series smooth the more volatile seasonally adjusted estimates and provide the best measure of the underlying behaviour of the labour market.

-The seasonally adjusted number of persons employed decreased by 6,400 in February 2017.
-The seasonally adjusted unemployment rate increased by 0.2 percentage points to 5.9 per cent, and the seasonally adjusted labour force participation rate was unchanged at 64.6 per cent.
+The seasonally adjusted number of persons employed increased by 14,000 in June 2017.
+The seasonally adjusted unemployment rate remained steady at 5.6 per cent, after the May 2017 number was revised up to 5.6 per cent, and the seasonally adjusted labour force participation rate increased to 65.0 per cent.

 These publications are available for free download (after release) from the ABS website: http://www.abs.gov.au.